Cloud303/wafr-remediations/cloudformation/ec2/alb-waf.md

 ### WAF Settings

-- `pEnableWaf` - Enable WAF integration
+- `pEnableWaf` - Enable WAF
 - `pOdooAlb` - Odoo-specific WAF rules

 ### Other Settings

 - Network configuration (VPC, subnets)
-- Environment tag
+- Environment tagging
+- DataDog monitoring option

 ## Resources Created

 - Application Load Balancer
 - Target Group
-- Listeners and Rules
 - Security Group
 - S3 Bucket for ALB logs
 - WAF Web ACL (if enabled)

-## Outputs

-- ALB DNS Name
-- Template Version
+- WAF rules for SQL injection and XSS protection

 ## Usage

-1. Upload template to CloudFormation
+1. Upload the template to CloudFormation
-2. Specify parameter values
+2. Provide values for the required parameters
-3. Create stack
+3. Create the stack

-The ALB will be created with the specified configuration and optional WAF integration.
+The ALB DNS name will be provided in the stack outputs.

+## Version

+alb-waf-0.4